codio/knowledge/source/instructors/authoring/guides/authoring_guidelines.rst

 Using Media assets in your Guides
 ---------------------------------
-When creating a  a guide, you will often be working with images, video and other media.
+When creating a guide, you will often be working with images, video and other media.
 We recommend the following.

 - Images should be placed in the `.guides/img` folder.
 You can create sub-folders for organizational purposes.
 - Videos should be hosted on a 3rd party platform such as YouTube or Vimeo.
 You can embed these using regular HTML embed tags provided by those platforms.